maryambiabani/Docker-Utils/README.md

 # Docker-Utils
-to add to yur job and exec job every hour
+to add to your job and exec script each hour

 crontab -e